ashtonfei/google-apps-script-projects/README.md

 # GAS-067 Read XML from Gmail to Sheet

 ### Description
 This is a Google Sheet addon which can read XML attachments from Gmail to Google Sheet.
+It can create a trigger to read XML attachments from your Gmail, convert and write them to the spreadsheet which runs daily.
+Local XML files can also be imported manually.
+I assume your XML files have the same data structure, more configurations can be done in the addon.

 ### Settings
 * Trigger settings